-Fuelwood is a major source of energy, it accounts for about 77 percent of the total energy demand in Nepal (WECS, 2010), and it is the rural population that are more dependent on fuelwood.
-Tourism in the region is also placing burden on energy consumption needs.
-The project will lead to improving forest connectivity, forest landscape restoration that will reinstate the habitat of many endangered wildlife.
-The increased flow of ecosystem services from the restored forested landscape will contribute to improving the livelihood of the local communities that depend on forest resources and the tourism industry as well.
+The rural population of Nepal is highly dependent on fuelwood which is a major source of energy in the country and accounts for approximately 77%of the total energy demand in Nepal (WECS, 2010).
+Tourism in the region is also placing a burden on energy consumption needs.
+The project will lead to improving forest connectivity, and forest landscape restoration that will reinstate the habitat of many endangered wildlife.
+The increased flow of ecosystem services from the restored forested landscape will contribute to improving the livelihood of the local communities that depend on forest resources as well as aid the tourism industry.

 Background of Project

-The benefits from the programme include improved biodiversity and habitats.
+The benefits from the project include improved biodiversity and habitats.
 It assures carbon sequestration in trees and soil.
-It creates development fund for livelihood and sustainable development programme for the community.
-The programme also addresses problems related to climate change and ecological habitats.
+It creates a development fund for livelihood and sustainable development programme for the community.
+The project also addresses problems related to climate change and ecological habitats.
 The project encourages gender equality by providing increased income via sale of carbon credits.